samyuktaR/Blood_Bank/README.md

 # Blood_Bank
-A web application that registers users to donate or receive blood.
-The program updates the recipient status from “requested” to “accepted” on receiving blood.
+Web application for managing blood donations and requests.
+Allows users to register as donors or recipients, and updates recipient status from ‘requested’ to ‘accepted’ upon successful donation.